SERVICES FOR HIGH RISK INFANTS

 ANOTHER INFANT AND TODDLER SERVICE - BABYNET

 BabyNet is a service of the SC Department of Health and Human Services.
-If you think your infant or toddler - birth to 3 years of age, is developing or learning slowly, contact the local BabyNet office in your area.
-For telephone numbers, see SC Department of Disabilities and Special Needs List of Qualified Service Providers for DSN offices.
+If you think your infant or toddler - from birth to 3 years of age, is developing or learning slowly, contact the local BabyNet office in your area.
+For telephone numbers, see the SC Department of Disabilities and Special Needs List of Qualified Service Providers for DSN offices.

 BabyNet is a developmental program that helps an infant or toddler with special needs move toward his or her full potential.
 Children who meet eligibility criteria are served regardless of family income.
 Infants and toddlers from birth to three years may be eligible for BabyNet services if they are developing more slowly in any of the following ways:

 - Height & weight

 - Learning how to think

 Early intervention services may include physical therapy, occupational therapy, speech therapy or assistive technology.
 DDSN is a BabyNet participating state agency.
 We work closely with BabyNet and other state agencies to coordinate and provide the most appropriate services to special needs infants, toddlers and their families.